KamyarAzz/Weather-Insight/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **CSS**: For styling the application.
 - **HTML**: The standard markup language for creating web pages.
-- **Tailwind CSS**: A utility-first CSS framework for creating custom designs without leaving your HTML.
+- **TailwindCSS**: A utility-first CSS framework for creating custom designs.
-- **TypeScript**: A superset of JavaScript that adds static types, enhancing code quality and maintainability.
+- **TypeScript**: A superset of JavaScript that adds static types.

 ## Installation